sKirillDev/dev-SOS/README.md

 The project includes:

-> Responsive layout for different devices
+> Responsive layout for different devices;
-> Page structuring using Handlebars partials
+> Page structuring using Handlebars partials;
-> Styling using SCSS and Bootstrap 5
+> Styling using SCSS and Bootstrap 5;
 > Interactive elements, such as Swiper sliders and buttons with JS logic

 ---